The thought of getting a free website is tempting. The internet is full of companies offering free website hosting, even for self-hosted WordPress.

-So you typically Google the term free website and find many companies offering free website hosting services for free.
+So, you typically Google the term ‘free website’ and find many companies offering free website hosting services.

 The thought of having free web hosting and building your site without paying anything is tempting.

-Until you get a reality check.
-Once you sign up to these so-called “free website services”, you slowly start discovering the limitations and many of them turn out to be not free at all.
+Until you get a reality check, once you sign up for these so-called ‘free website services,’ you slowly start discovering the limitations, and many of them turn out to be not free at all.

-If you or your friend is thinking about getting a free website, then stop now.
+If you or your friend are thinking about getting a free website, then stop now.